 Description of Significant Change in Scope of Practice

-Significant changes in scope of practice are all determined on a case-by-case basis.
-A change in scope of practice has been considered by the College to be “significant” in the following circumstances:
+Significant changes in scope of practice are determined on a case-by-case basis.
+Examples of “significant” changes in scope of practice have included:

-- physicians completely change their type of practice (e.g. a surgeon wants to practise in family medicine); or
+1. physicians completely change their type of practice (e.g., a radiologist wants to practise in medical psychotherapy); or

-- physicians are adding something to their practice that:
+2. physicians adding something to their practice that:

-- is not something that is considered a usual part of the discipline (e.g. a pediatrician who wants to start working in an emergency department caring for adult patients); or
+2. is not something that is considered a usual part of the discipline (e.g., a family physician who wants to perform Caesarean sections); or

-- physicians begin to practise in a location where the health-care system is significantly different from where they had been practising previously (e.g. an urban setting versus a rural setting; hospital versus office setting; developed country versus developing country).
+3. physicians begin to practise in a location where the health care system is significantly different from where they had been practising previously (e.g., hospital versus office setting; developed country versus developing country).

 Physicians who have undergone the Changing Scope of Practice process do not practise in the same capacity as specialists.
 Changes in scope of practice are only permitted once the physician has demonstrated their competence to the College with respect to the specific changes they intend to incorporate into their practice.

-A transition from residency to independent practice does not constitute a change in scope of practice as long as you are practicing in the area in which you were trained.
+A transition from residency to independent practice does not constitute a change in scope of practice as long as one is practicing in the area in which they were trained.

 Description of Evolution in Practice